-A sliding dowel set in a cross bar will accurately measure the depth.
+A sliding dowel set in a crossbar will measure the internal depth more accurately.
 Such a simple depth gauge is very easy to make, and lots of turners use one.
 But there is still the same difficulty when assessing the amount of wood remaining in the bottom.

 Make a measuring stick to suit the chuck

 Using the dowel gauge with a separate measuring stick can greatly reduce error.
 Cut a wooden rod to length so that when placed in contact with a suitable fixed point, it extends about one inch beyond the chuck jaws.
 That fixed point may be most convenient if it is on the headstock, but it need not be as long as the distance from it to the jaws is constant.
 The contact point must be far enough off the lathe axis for the rod and dowel to clear the rim of the bowl while they are parallel to the axis.
 For wider bowls, or if the front of the headstock does not have a vertical surface, something standing on the lathe bed could act as a reference point for the stick, as long as it’s always put in the same position.

 Mark a scale with 1/8 inch intervals on the last inch of the rod, beginning exactly level with the outer face of the jaws.
 You may need a separate rod for each different chuck.